-Camera Module v2
+Camera Module V2

-The camera module can be used to take high-definition video, as well as stills photographs.
+The Camera Module can be used to take high-definition video, as well as stills photographs.
 It’s easy to use for beginners, but has plenty to offer advanced users if you’re looking to expand your knowledge.
-There are lots of examples online of people using it for time-lapse, slow-motion and other video cleverness.
+There are lots of examples online of people using it for time-lapse, slow-motion, and other video cleverness.
 You can also use the libraries we bundle with the camera to create effects.

-You can read all the gory details about IMX219 and the Exmor R back-illuminated sensor architecture on Sony’s website, but suffice to say this is more than just a resolution upgrade: it’s a leap forward in image quality, colour fidelity and low-light performance.
+You can read all the gory details about IMX219 and the Exmor R back-illuminated sensor architecture on Sony’s website, but suffice to say this is more than just a resolution upgrade: it’s a leap forward in image quality, colour fidelity, and low-light performance.
 It supports 1080p30, 720p60 and VGA90 video modes, as well as still capture.
 It attaches via a 15cm ribbon cable to the CSI port on the Raspberry Pi.

-The camera works with all models of Raspberry Pi 1, 2 and 3.
+The camera works with all models of Raspberry Pi 1, 2, 3 and 4.
 It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library.
 See the Getting Started with Picamera resource to learn how to use it.